Poonam1910/Ticket-Management-Server-API/README.md

 # Ticket-Management-Server-API
-Node js project to manage the tickets using (MEN) Mongo Express, Node  with Docker
+Node js project to manage the tickets using Mongo Express, Node  with Docker